5 Setting Up VS Code and Your Python Development Environment

 - Creating a project folder and running your first Python script

 So far, you have been using the terminal to run Ollama commands and chat with AI models.
 That works well for quick interactions, but to build a real application---a chatbot with a graphical interface that calls the model programmatically---you need to write Python code.
-Do not worry if you have never written code before; this chapter walks you through setting up the tools, and subsequent chapters will teach you the code one step at a time.
+Basic Python fundamentals will be helpful from this point forward, especially ideas like functions, variables, files, and packages.
+Do not worry if those words are still new; this chapter walks you through setting up the tools, and subsequent chapters will teach the code one step at a time.

 TIP